tanaes/snakemake_kneaddata/README.md

 ## Creating new config.yaml files

-I have provided an iPython notebook [config_prep.ipynb] that you can use to easily generate config files for your own data.
+I have provided an iPython notebook [config_prep.ipynb](config_prep.ipynb) that you can use toneasily generate config files for your own data.

 You will need the sequencing manifest provided by IGM, and the location of the directory with the per-sample FASTQ files on Barnacle.
 The example ipynb can